SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 1. Voltage amplifier with voltage series feedback.

-2. Transconductance amplifier with current-series feedback.
+2. Transconductance amplifier with current-series

 3. Current amplifier with current-shunt feedback